dragonhamilton/synapse-tech-assessment/README.md

 ```bash
 dotnet run --project src/Synapse.DMEOrders
 ```
 Note: The app reads the note file from appsettings.json.
-THe code could easily be changed to loopo through the files in the configured directory.
+THe code could easily be changed to loop through the files in the configured directory.

 ## Tools used